shargyle/stat386-projects/_posts/2022-09-21-Pull-Data-from-API-into-MySQL-Database-with-Python.md

 ```

 ### API Call
 For this tutorial, I'll be pulling in BTC crypto data from polygon.io API.
-Whatever data/API you choose, make sure you read the corresponding documentation so as to understand what data you're getting and how it's organized.
+Whatever data/API you choose, make sure you read the corresponding documentation so as to understand what data you're getting and how it's structured.

 The requests and json packages enable the user to import data from an API.
 All you need is a url to specify the source and any parameters needed to describe the desired data. (polygon.io provides this url, just copy-paste.
 You'll need a personal API key as well.)